Best Time to Dive Komodo 2026

 Can you dive Komodo year-round?

-Yes — but the “best” zone shifts with the monsoon.
+Yes — but the best zone shifts monthly.

 Jan